raphlinus/piet-dx12/README.md

 # Features

-* GPU based rendering of large number of 2D objects is optimized using per tile command lists.
+* GPU based rendering of large number of 2D objects is optimized using tiles to distribute workload on GPU processors efficiently.
+Workload distribution and object rendering are both achieved using compute kernels.
 * Basic font atlas based text rendering.
 * Basic implementation of [piet](https://github.com/linebender/piet) specification.